UniversityProjectsEHU/GestorBasesdeDatos/README.md

 -------------------------

-Database Manager programmed in C# and developed in the subject Database Management in the 3rd grade of the Computer Engineering degree in the UPV-EHU University in Vitoria-Gasteiz.
+Database Manager programmed in C# and developed in the subject Database Management in the 3rd grade of the Computer Engineering and Information System Management degree in the UPV-EHU University in Vitoria-Gasteiz.

 The project is able to manage a Client-Server communication via TCP protocol.